julkue/form-components/src/docs/index.md

 Default: true

 If the form component should receive a focus outline when tabbing with the keyboard.

+### Form

+_NOTE: This component isn't listed on the left side, since it only contains a JS file_.

+**message**

+Type: boolean
+Default: true

+When there's a message in the corresponding `<form>` element (needs the `.is-hidden` class), then this message will be shown/hidden during client-side validation.
+If you specify `false` then this message will be ignored even when the message is available in the DOM.

+### Message

+**focusOnStart**

+Type: boolean
+Default: true

+When there's a message available on the site, this message will be focused for screen readers when the DOM is ready.

 ## Currently Available Components